Eegann/BORWin/README.md

 ### Example of instance
 the following is [this instance file](data/instance_example.txt) corresponding to [this graph](graph_example.pdf) where:
-  - The orange brackets are the resource windows
+  - The resource window of a vertex is in orange
-  - In blue is the value of an arc
+  - The value of an arc is in blue
-  - In green is the resource of an arc
+  - The resource of an arc is in green

 ````
 id 0 minResource 0 maxResource 0 arcs